aimms/documentation/webui/side-panels-grd-pages.rst

 -----------------------

 Side panels can be configured by the application developer via the AIMMS model.
-A new declaration has been added to the AimmsWebUI library called Public Page and Widget Specification Declarations under the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section, used to configuring side panels.
-The set SidePanelSpecification declared inside Public Page and Widget Specification Declarations is used for configuring the side panels as illustrated here in the next steps.
+A new declaration for configuring side panels has been added to the AimmsWebUI library called Public Page and Widget Specification Declarations under the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section.
+More specifically, the set SidePanelSpecification declared inside Public Page and Widget Specification Declarations may be used for configuring side panels as illustrated in the next steps below.

 .. image:: images/SidePanel_Specification.png
 			:align: center

 This set has 4 elements representing side panels properties:

-#.  ``displayText``: Is the text/label you would like the side panel tab to have.
-This is an optional field.
+#.  ``displayText``: This is the text/label you would like the side panel tab to have and it is an optional field.
 If left empty, no text will be displayed on the tab.
 #.  ``pageId``: When a page or side panel is created it is has a unique pageId.
-You can find all the side panel pageIds in the set AllSidePanelPages.
+You can find all the side panel pageId's in the set AllSidePanelPages.
 This is a required field.

 	.. image:: images/Allsidepanelpagesdata.png
 			:align: center